 THE PROBLEMS: AMERICANS ARE SITTING ON A BOMB

-27.9 Million Uninsured: The Kaiser Family Foundation estimates that 27.9 Million were uninsured in 2018 and has reached one of it's lowest points ever, under President Trump's pre-pandemic economy.
+30.9 Million Uninsured: The Kaiser Family Foundation estimated that 27.9 Million were uninsured in 2018 before COVID-19.
+This number had reached one of it's lowest points ever, under President Trump's pre-pandemic economy.
 Even Medicad enrollment declined for ther first time ever.
 CMS recently estimated that Obamacare enrollment for 2020 has declined (by 100,000) again for the fourth straight year, despite some premium rate decreases.
-The CBO has projected that the number of uninsured Americans will turn around and increase to Thirty-five (35) Million by 2030.
+The CBO previously projected that the number of pre-covid uninsured Americans will increase to Thirty-five (35) Million by 2030.
 We are still on this track.

 Medicare Bankruptcy: Old-Age Survivors and Disability Insurance (Social Security) Trustees project that the Medicare Trust Fund for 58.7 Million retired Americans will be 100% BROKE BY 2026!
 Unfunded - Seniors will lose their Medicare.

 We are the #1 Spender: The United States is the Number One national spender on healthcare, but We The People are being ripped off.
 Our babies are dying unnecessarily, our productive life spans are shorter, and we are not healthy.
 The World Health Organization says the United States is only 37th in health quality.
 We have just appropriated $8.3 Billion Dollars to fight COVID-19 Coronavirus and Billions more to support our health care workers in their fight, but we need to give our health care workers a healthier population to heal.
 We can not keep paying for poorer health.